heremaps/harp.gl/CODINGSTYLE.md

 ## Documentation

-1. Write your comments in a `typedoc` compliant way.
+1. Write your comments in a [TSDoc](https://github.com/Microsoft/tsdoc) compliant way.

 1. Document the single responsibility of a class or function.